Legendgreat/setting-up-albw-ap/README.md

 ## What you need

 - [ ] The latest version of [Azahar](https://azahar-emu.org/) ([GitHub releases](https://github.com/azahar-emu/azahar/releases)) or Citra/Lime3DS.
-- [ ] A decrypted The Legend of Zelda: A Link Between Worlds ROM of the North American release.
+- [ ] A decrypted, untrimmed and North American version of The Legend of Zelda: A Link Between Worlds ROM.
 - [ ] All 3 files of the latest release of [albw-archipelago](https://github.com/randomsalience/albw-archipelago/releases) by randomsalience.
   - `A.Link.Between.Worlds.yaml` (you can have Archipelago generate a template yaml as well after setting up the other two)
   - `albw.apworld`